JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 x5 = [0.1, 0.2];
 ```

-In such a case, the tests can be performed in the following way.
-We use nested test sets to group all tests together since each iteration of the `for` loop after the `@testset` is treated as a separate group of tests.
+In such a case, we use nested test sets to group all tests.
+This approach has the advantage that each iteration of the loop is treated as a separate test set.

 ```julia
 julia> @testset "image function" begin